-In order to contain the Coronavirus as effectively as possible, we are closing our exhibition until April 20.
-There are also no events until July 20.
-With For Nature digital, the museum with its collection of 30 million objects can be experienced online in order to let you get inspired by nature and let you immerse into our research.
-As part of this, we are also experimenting with new formats and expanding our digital offering.
+With For Nature digital, we make the Museum für Naturkunde Berlin, with its 30 million object collection, accessible online in order to inspire for nature and let you participate in our research.
+As part of this, we are experimenting with new formats and expanding our digital offering.

 Explore #mfnberlin digitally

 In our Guided Tours you can join tours through both exhibition and collection of the museum from home for the first time.
 The digital tours make knowledge of our research collection accessible online.
 Accompany our guides on YouTube on a research trip through the exhibition, but also, for example, to the historic bird hall or our mammals collection.

 With Google Arts & Culture you can virtually visit parts of the Museum of Natural History.
 Marvel at the diversity of nature on the digital Biodiversity Wall with around 3,000 prepared animal species or examine the world's largest mounted dinosaur skeleton from a frog's perspective.

 As a touring exhibition, Parasites – Life Undercover has traveled the world in the last years and has been visited by more than 1.5 million people.
 Our exhibition curators have put together a selection of the most exciting stories and objects for you to let you explore the exhibition digitally: Parasites – Life Undercover digital.

 On Mondays at 4 PM we talk digitally about various topics related to parasites, the spread of pathogens, global health and our relationship with nature.
 How is the spread of parasites and contagious diseases related to climate change?
 When do pathogens like SARS-CoV-2 actually jump from animals to humans?
 Are parasites or viruses good for anything at all?
 All dates can be found in the event programme.